Pallandor/mr-robot/README.md

 # mr-robot
-Interactive turn-based battleships style game (but with robots!), hosted on Node.js CLI client
+Interactive turn-based battleships style game (but with robots!)
+Hosted on Node.js CLI client.

 (Modify readme more later!)